-If you’re a dedicated coffee lover, you already know that freshly roasted beans are the most flavorful.
+If you’re a diehard coffee lover, you already know that freshly roasted beans are by far the most flavorful.
 And what could be more fresh than roasting coffee yourself?
 This process can sound daunting, but it’s actually easier than you might think.

 There are three simple ways for you to roast your own coffee beans at home: in a pan on the stove, in the oven, and in a popcorn popper.
 We are going to introduce these methods to you, along with all the steps to roast beans using those methods.